There are two ways to study Computer Science (CS) at UC Berkeley:

 Terms offered: Fall 2013, Summer 2013 8 Week Session, Spring 2013

-This course serves as an introduction to the principles of electrical engineering, starting from the basic concepts of voltage and current and circuit elements of resistors, capacitors, and inductors.
-Circuit analysis is taught using Kirchhoff's voltage and current laws with Thevenin and Norton equivalents.
-Operational amplifiers with feedback are introduced as basic building blocks for amplication and filtering.
-Semiconductor devices including diodes and MOSFETS and their IV characteristics are covered.
-Applications of diodes for rectification, and design of MOSFETs in common source amplifiers are taught.
-Digital logic gates and design using CMOS as well as simple flip-flops are introduced.
-Speed and scaling issues for CMOS are considered.
+Introduction to the principles of electrical engineering, starting from the basic concepts of voltage and current and circuit elements of resistors, capacitors, and inductors.
+Kirchhoff's voltage and current laws with Thevenin and Norton equivalents.
+Operational amplifiers with feedback.
+Semiconductor devices including diodes and MOSFETS and their IV characteristics.
+Applications of diodes for rectification, and design of MOSFETs in common source amplifiers.
+Digital logic gates and design using CMOS as well as simple flip-flops.
+Speed and scaling issues for CMOS.
 The course includes as motivating examples designs of high level applications including logic circuits, amplifiers, power supplies, and communication links.
-Introduction to Digital Electronics: Read More [+]

 Terms offered: Spring 2020, Spring 2019, Fall 2018